python-poetry/poetry/docs/cli.md

 ## self

-The `self` namespace regroups sub commands to manage the Poetry installation itself.
+The `self` namespace groups subcommands to manage the Poetry installation itself.

 {{% note %}}
 Use of these commands will create the required `pyproject.toml` and `poetry.lock` files in your